-According to prosecutors, Angela Platt embezzled almost $7 million from her employer over the past several years, using her job as a staff accountant to write herself larger and larger checks until eventually she was taking the money in $50,000 chunks.
+According to reports, Angela Platt has agreed to a plea deal to resolve embezzlement charges against her.
+Platt was charged with stealing almost $7 million from her employer over the past several years, using her job as a staff accountant to write herself larger and larger checks until eventually she was taking the money in $50,000 chunks.
 Apparently no one missed the money or had any other suspicions until a newly hired assistant bookkeeper discovered the thefts in June 2006.